nicholas22/jpropel-light/README.markdown

 ####1.0.6: SharedMapMultimap
-Thread-safe version of MapMultimap (SharedMapMultimap).
+Thread-safe version of MapMultimap (SharedMapMultimap)
-Linq.single() ensuring a single element exist in an iterable/array.
+Linq.single() ensuring a single element exist in an iterable/array
-StringUtils.crop() is a trim-like function where you specify which characters to leave in, rather than trim.
+StringUtils.crop() is a trim-like function where you specify which characters to leave in, rather than trim